rr1164/School_System/README.md

 # School System
-# this is a very simple school system consisting of:
+# this is a very simple school system consisting of
 * admin login / registration
 * teachers login/ registration
 * student login / registration
 * students uploading presentations / homeworks
 * full admission with acceptance / rejection
 * students sheet download for each subject

-First Header  | Second Header
+#credentails to use

+info  | Admin
 ------------- | -------------
-Content Cell  | Content Cell
-Content Cell  | Content Cell
+username  | modir
+password  | admin